How Many Ounces in a Quart? A Deep Dive into Liquid Measurement

 The Scientific Basis: Volume and Units

 The US customary system is based on historical definitions, which can sometimes seem arbitrary.
 The relationships between units are defined, not derived from fundamental physical constants.
-For example, the definition of a gallon as 231 cubic inches doesn't have a direct link to a fundamental physical quantity.
+In practice, for example, the definition of a gallon as 231 cubic inches doesn't have a direct link to a fundamental physical quantity.
 This contrasts with the metric system, where units are derived from fundamental physical constants, creating a more logically consistent system.

 Potential Sources of Confusion and Misconceptions